TritonDataCenter/triton/docs/developer-guide/coal-setup.md

   1. Boot "Live 64-bit" by pressing enter.

-     If while booting it stays just showing a cursor then you might have forgotten to redirect the console (see above):
+     If while booting it stays just showing a cursor then you might have forgotten to redirect the console, see instructions above.

      ![kvm warning on boot](../img/coal-only-cursor.png)